Freshman Clancy Waugh notches his second top-5 finish of the season

 While at WFU, Haas continued to make his mark in the world of amateur golf, winning the Illinois Amateur title in 1982 and 1984 and advancing to the semifinals of the 1984 U.S. Amateur Championship.
 He qualified to play in the 1985 Masters, where he finished an impressive 31st.
 Haas was also selected as a member of the 1985 U.S. Walker Cup Team.

-Most recently, he advanced through qualifying rounds to participate in the 2002 U.S Open at Bethpage Black, where he was paired with his brother Jay for the first two rounds, and the 2006 PGA Championship at Medinah.
+Haas has continued to play, as time allows, during his coaching tenure.
+He advanced through qualifying rounds to participate in the 2002 U.S Open at Bethpage Black and the 2006 PGA Championship at Medinah, where he was paired with his brother, Jay Haas, for the first two rounds.
+He was medalist in the 2009 Western NC Pro-Pro Championship with Davidson Coach Tim Straub (WFU 1989).

 Haas graduated from Wake Forest in 1985 with a bachelor's degree in speech communication and set out to join the "family business."
 He spent nine years playing professional golf, including two years on the European Tour, three years on the Nike Tour, and four years on the PGA Tour.
 He played in over 115 PGA events between 1990 and 1995, earning several top 25 finishes and taking home over $319,000 in prize money.
 He also posted an outstanding season on the Nike Tour in 1994, winning three tournament titles and placing ninth on the tour money list to earn his PGA exemption.